 Superheroes of the New Age: Louise HayNovember 23, 2010

-However, I do think it is perfectly reasonable to ask why Louise Hay — who has made millions teaching that even leprosy can be cured with positive thinking — should decide to get a face lift.
+Cosmetic surgery is obviously a private matter, but I do think it is perfectly reasonable to ask why Louise Hay — who has made millions teaching that even leprosy can be cured with positive thinking — should decide to get a face lift.
 Can cure leprosy; can’t get rid of — or even learn to accept — a few wrinkles!

 I love and accept my body and its aging processes